Financial Aid and Career Opportunities for Women

 science, engineering, education, and library science, where

 these groups are severely underrepresented.

 Borg, the search engine Google is offering $10,000 scholarships

 for female undergraduate or graduate students in computer science, computer engineering,

-or a related field during the 2008-09 academic year.
+or a related field during the 2017-18 academic year (amount and eligibility differs for applicants from Europe, the Middle East, Africa, and Asia).
 See website for further information about eligibility and deadline.